-Get off my feet, get off!
+JUDGE HARBOTTLE Get off my feet, get off!
 Just leave me be, just let me rest...

 (The JUDGE weeps as GERTRUDE lifts the tea pot and fills his cup before leaving.
-The sobbing JUDGE takes a long swallow, closes his eyes, and falls asleep.)
+The sobbing JUDGE takes a long swallow, closes his eyes, and falls asleep as lights dim to black.)

-(The lights dim as a shadowy gallows is revealed.
-To the side stand several waxen faced JURORS, their clothing worn to tatters.
-(JANE SULLIVAN, DINGLY CHUFF, MATILDA DUNNIGAN, and JOSEPH JARLCOT.)
+(The study becomes a courtroom; to one side stand several waxen faced JURORS, their clothing worn to tatters: JANE SULLIVAN, DINGLY CHUFF, MATILDA DUNNIGAN, and JOSEPH JARLCOT.
 The OFFICER OF THE COURT, also deathly pale, stands directly over the JUDGE, staring into his face.)

-(awakening, shrieking with horror) Ahhhhhhh!!
+JUDGE HARBOTTLE (awakening, shrieking with horror) Ahhhhhhhh!!
 Oh, my God!
 God help me!

-Good evening, your honor.
+OFFICER OF THE COURT Good evening, your honor.
 Your case stands first for the day.